Isidore-Newman-School/Art-of-Making-S2017/Classwork/2_functions.md

 <a name="ex3"></a>
 <pre>
 <b>Exercise 3:</b>
-Write a function **setBrightness()** that takes two arguments:
+Write a function <b>setBrightness()</b> that takes two arguments:

-1. The first is a number between 0 and 100.
+1. The first is an integer between 0 and 100.
 It sets the LED to a level of brightness between 255 (max on) to 0 (off).

 Hint: do a little math.

-2. The second sets the amount of time the LED delays at that brightness.
+2. The second integer sets the amount of time the LED delays at that brightness.
 </pre>

 ```c++